 A fishbowl meeting is a meeting where the main speaker is standing in the middle of the group while everyone else is sitting around the middle person, facing them.
 This is a common meeting structure for brainstorms or discussions.
 It’s also the structure that many people think of when they hear the word “meeting”.

 How to identify a fish bowl?

-A fish bowl is a metaphor for a situation where employees are watched by their manager or supervisor all the time.
+A fish bowl is a metaphor for a situation where employees are always watched by their manager or supervisor.
 This can be done in person or via technology.
-It is not healthy for the company to have a fish bowl organization because there is no privacy.
+It is not healthy for the company to have a fishbowl organization because there is no privacy.

-A fish bowl organization is like a prison because there is no privacy.
-It can be difficult to work in a fish bowl organization if the manager is too intrusive.
+A fishbowl organization is like a prison because there is no privacy.
+Working in a fish bowl organization can be difficult if the manager is too intrusive.
 The manager can also use the fish bowl as a tool to keep employees on the straight and narrow.

 How to get out of a fish bowl?

 Fish bowls are great for fish, but not for people.
 It’s true that fish are happy in their fish bowl, but people are not happy in theirs.
 (After all, who wants to be a goldfish?)
 When you work at a company, especially as a small startup, you become confined by the walls of your fish bowl.
-You may not be able to see what’s going on in the big world outside, but you can hear what’s going on.
+You may not be able to see what’s happening in the big world outside, but you can hear what’s happening.
 There’s a lot of chatter about the big opportunities out there.

 Some of that chatter may be about the disruption that’s about to happen to your industry.
 Maybe you hear about a new product or service that will revolutionize how you do business.
 Maybe you hear about a competitor that’s going to eat your lunch.